Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: Datasets and methods

 \subsubsection{Local density estimation}

-Local density ($\rho$) is estimated from the dark matter particle density field.
-Dark matter particles are interpolated on a regular grid of resolution 280~kpc, subsequently smoothed at the scale of~1~Mpc.
+The local density ($\rho$) is estimated from the dark matter particle density field.
+The Delaunay tessellation of dark matter particles is first computed and then interpolated on a regular grid of resolution 280~kpc, by assigning to each cell of the regular grid the average of the values of the tetrahedra (or their volume fraction) co-existing in this cell.
+The grid is subsequently smoothed at the scale of~1~Mpc.
 The density associated to each galaxy is the density of the grid voxel in which the galaxy is embedded.
 In order to confirm that our results are not strongly dependent on the chosen density definition, we also build another density estimator, i.e., the distance to the nearest neighbour galaxy (regardless of if it is a central or a satellite) in order to check that our results about the trend towards cosmic filaments are preserved when changing the density estimator (see Appendix~\ref{Sec:alter}).